When someone first has an idea for a business, the last thing they are thinking about is

 Enhanced Regulatory compliance

 The EU, Canada and other nations have already started to move towards a more sustainable packaging future.
 They are in the process of enacting taxes on packaging which is not eco-friendly. "[T]he EU is moving to slap a tax on non-recycled plastic packaging in the new year."

-Plastic bags and plastic waste are major contributors to ocean garbage.
+Bags made from plastic and plastic waste are major contributors to ocean garbage.
 While recycling is a advantage, the process of recycling requires energy.
-The real future of packaging is compostable bags that will biodegrade either through industrial processes or in a land fill.
+The real future of packaging is biodegradable bags that will biodegrade either through industrial processes or in a land fill.
 Informed customers will love the fact that their bags can be composted.

 Unfortunately, as is usually the case, using renewable resources, the materials used are more costly, so the price point of eco-friendly bags is higher in comparison to bags made from traditional plastic bags.

 While the technology continues to improve currently eco-friendly packaging like compostable and recyclable bags have a lower barrier from moisture and oxygen, which means a shorter shelf-life for packaged products.
 This can be mitigated with oxygen and moisture-absorbing additives and new coatings are being developed, currently if you need a high barrier packaging solution eco-friendly will not be as effective.

 This packaging has less tensile strength, so it is not as immune to punctures and tears as traditional barrier bags.
 Common uses that need high tensile strength including protein powder, flours, and other granulated products.
 Also any product which is heavy, needs extra strength.

 Some Eco Friendly Packaging Printing Limitations